EPFL

 Figure 2.
 Dialog box.

 The dialog box of Figure 2 will appear upon launching StackReg, provided at least one image or stack is available, and provided the type of the current image is admissible.
 An explicit error message should appear otherwise.
 Clicking the [Cancel] button aborts the plugin.
-Setting a tickmark on the [Credits] checkbox and clicking the [OK] results in the information panel of Figure 3.
+Setting a tickmark on the [Credits] checkbox and clicking the [OK] results in an information panel.
 Simply clicking the [OK] button applies the plugin to the current image or stack.
 The applied transformation is that which is selected in the [Transformation] scroll list.

 The current slice will not be transformed and is used to anchor the registration.
 During the registration process, the slice being registered is displayed; after the registration process is completed, the display returns to the slice that was the current one at launch time.